-Professor Kassel finishes a two-year appointment as Interim Dean for School of Fine and Performing Arts in July and will be on leave through the 2015 fall semester.
+Professor Kassel finished a two-year appointment as Interim Dean for School of Fine and Performing Arts in July and is on leave through the 2015 fall semester.
 He returns to the faculty in January 2016 where he is a full professor in the Department of Theatre Arts.
 From 2011-2013 he was Associate Dean of F&PA.

 Professor Kassel has taught play analysis, all levels of acting, and directed plays in the Department of Theatre Arts.
 His book, Acting: An Introduction to the Art and Craft of Playing, was published by Allyn & Bacon in spring of 2006.
-He is at work on a new book, The Actor’s Path: An Evolutionary Approach to the Art and Craft of Playing, will be published by Hackett Publishing in 2015.
+He is at work on a new book, The Actor’s Path: An Evolutionary Approach to the Art and Craft of Playing.
 His scholarly interests include the intersection of performance, neuroscience and evolutionary studies.